gabolsgabs/DALI/README.md

 DALI is presented as a set of **gz** files.
 Each one contains the annotations of a particular song.
 We use a unique id for each entry.
-Once a DALI version is donwloaded you can load it as follow:
+Once a DALI version is downloaded you can load it as follow:

     import DALI
     dali = DALI.main.get_the_DALI_dataset('path_to_dali', skip=[], keep=[])